zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_addon_all.md

 ### Examples

 ```
-  # Installs the kube-dns and the kube-proxys addons components via the API server,
+  # Installs the CoreDNS and the kube-proxy addons components via the API server,
   # functionally equivalent to what installed by kubeadm init.

   kubeadm alpha phase selfhosting from-staticpods